The three keys to Shazam!’s box-office success are a testament to zigging when everyone else zags

 “Every movie will be true to the character,” says DC Films president Walter Hamada.
 “So the Joker movie will have a very different tone than a Shazam movie, which has a different tone than a Suicide Squad would.
 The characters and the story will determine the tone.
 We’re not focussed on trying to create one, unifying tone.
 We’re looking for diversity of tones and really a diversity of storytelling.”

-A few days after Shazam‘s release, Fast Company spoke with Hamada; New Line co-president and co-chief creative officer Richard Brener; and New Line SVP of production Dave Neustadter about the film’s unlikely road to big-screen success.
+A few days after Shazam‘s release, Fast Company spoke with Hamada; New Line Cinema’s president and chief creative officer Richard Brener; and executive vice president of production at New Line, Dave Neustadter, about the film’s unlikely road to big-screen success.

 1. The freedom of being a standalone superhero movie